SvenMarcus/deepcore-standalone/README.md

 </details>

-### Defining a Galactic Conquest plugin
+### Creating a plugin definition

-All plugins must be specified in folders inside the `eawx-plugins` directory.
-They must include a file called `init.lua` that returns the instantiated plugin object.
+Plugins for galactic conquest must be placed inside the `eawx-plugins` directory.
+Plugins for game objects are placed in the `eawx-plugins-gameobject-space` and `eawx-plugins-gameobject-land` directories.
+The `PluginLoader` will automatically determine the required directory based on the current game mode.

-The `init()` function must at least be able to receive the `self` argument.
-The `ctx` argument refers to the `context` table that was defined in the main GC Lua file.
-It will be passed to the `init()`  function when the plugin loader initialises the plugin. `galactic_conquest` is an object provided by the EawX framework that contains a list of planets in the GC, the human player object and several observable events.
-It will be added to the `context` table automatically.
+A plugin consists of a folder containing at least a file called `init.lua`.
+It is used to configure and create the plugin object.
+The `init.lua` must return a table with both `target` and `init` keys.
+The `target` specifies *when* or *how often* a plugin gets updated.
+The targets are defined in `plugintargets.lua` and can be extended with new targets if needed. `init` refers to a function that must at least be able to receive the `self` argument.
+Its second argument is the plugin `context` (`ctx`) table that was defined in the main GC or game object Lua function (see [Using the framework in Galactic Conquest](#using-the-framework-in-galactic-conquest) and [Using the framework with a game object script](#using-the-framework-with-a-game-object-script)).
+If you're defining a galactic conquest plugin the `ctx` table contains the `GalacticConquest` object in `ctx.galactic_conquest`.
+See [The GalacticConquest class](#the-galacticconquest-class) for more information on what functions it provides.
+The `init` function must return a plugin object with an `update` function (unless the target is `never()`).

-The `target` entry in the plugin definition specifies at when the plugin will be updated.
-In the following example the `target` is `never()`, meaning the plugin does not expect to be updated explicitly.
+Galactic conquest plugins can set the `requires_planets` to `true`.
+In that case the plugin's update function will be called with one planet at a time.

-After defining a plugin make sure to add them to the list in `InstalledPlugins.lua`.
+The code snippet below demonstrates the structure of the `init.lua` file.

 <details>
   <summary>Click to see init.lua of production-listener</summary>